What is This? - Click for a Sneak PeekCan You Guess What This Is?

 And now without further delay, drum roll please...

-First of all, TALK A LOT, we discuss this in greater detail in our speech and language development section.
+First of all, TALK A LOT, we discuss this in greater detail in our speech and language development sections on the left side of our navigation bar.

 Most of us don't even wait for people to finish a sentence before we chime in with what we have to say.